muhanadsada/Bookstore_Application/README.md

 Title, Author, Year, ISBN

 User can:

-View all books
-Search for a book
-Add book entry
-Update books' info from the database
-Delete books from the database
-Close the application
+View all of the books, search for a book, add book entry, update books' info from the database, delete books from the database, close the application